RajanSandha/auto_blog/_posts/2025-05-28-nintendos-next-gen-reflecting-on-the-switch-and-lo.md

 ## Conclusion: A Bright Future for Nintendo

 The Nintendo Switch marked a turning point for the company, demonstrating its ability to innovate and adapt to changing market conditions.
 With the **Nintendo Switch 2** on the horizon and a renewed focus on expanding its entertainment empire, the future looks bright for Nintendo.
 The **future of gaming** is sure to be shaped by Nintendo's unique approach, and we can expect to see even more innovation and creativity from the company in the years to come.
 Stay tuned for more updates on the **Nintendo Switch legacy** and the launch of the next generation console!
-To learn more about the Nintendo Switch’s impact on indie games, check out [this article](URL).
+To learn more about the Nintendo Switch’s impact on indie games.

 ---